pystra/pystra/doc/tutorial.rst

 Tutorial
 ********

-This tutorial will guide you through a typical PyMC application.
+This tutorial will guide you through a typical PyRe application.
 Familiarity with Python is assumed, so if you are new to Python, books such as [Lutz2007]_ or [Langtangen2009]_ are the place to start.
 Plenty of online documentation can also be found on the `Python documentation`_ page.